madskjeldgaard/persistentmainfx/README.md

 }
 ```

-And then the usage of your new high pass filter class in action:
+And then the try out your new high pass filter class in action after a quick recompile and reboot:

 ```
 // Play some sound